norishigefukushima/iqanearlossless/README.md

 	* HEIF512x512: 45, 40, 35, 30, 25
 	* WebP(off)1024x1024: 55, 50, 45, 40, 35
 * Number of subjects: 30 per distortion image
-* Total number of judgements: 10x2x4x5x30=12,000
+* Total number of judgments: 10x2x4x5x30=12,000
 * Condition: controlled laboratory environment
 * Display: EIZO CS 270 (27inch  2560x1440 / IPS)
 * Viewing distance: 0.5m

 # Protocol
-* Showing side-by-side original and distorted image at random from 200 distortion images.
+* Showing side-by-side original and distorted images at random from 200 distortion images.
-	* no dependency for images, distorton types, distortion levels.
+	* no dependency on images, distortion types, or distortion levels.
-	* naive test without acceleration: bi-selection, adjestment, and etc.
+	* naive test without acceleration: bi-selection, adjustment, etc.
 	* dependency for dpi: 512x512 image test and then 1024 x 1024 image test.
-* Subjects have up to 12 second for a judgement.
+* Subjects have up to 12 seconds for a judgment.
-* The judgement is a binary decision: same or not.
+* The judgment is a binary decision: same or not.
-* Experiment time: 2 hours per a subject for 400 images with 3 breaking terms.
+* Experiment time: 2 hours per subject for 400 images with 3 breaking terms.

 # Explanation of directory structure
 ## source image